 In most places, once you’ve arrived at the airport, you’re done sightseeing.
 Nothing awaits you but a few duty-free shops, cafes, bars.
 Not in Singapore.
 Aside from all the luxury shopping, Changi Airport features a spa, swimming pool, showers, hotels, a movie theatre and more.

 Recently, the Jewel opened.
 Located between terminals, this new airport hub features luxury shopping, restaurants, and the world’s largest indoor waterfall.
 Visitors can experience walking through the canopies of the indoor rain forest, a hedge maze, and canopy garden.

 Warning for early flights – I was so disappointed by the Jewel.
 Not because it isn’t amazing.
 I arrived just after 5am and they were carrying out maintenance work on it so they had switched off most of the lights and the Rain Vortex.
 It is supposedly open 24 hours so I think I just got incredibly unlucky!

 More information on The Jewel can be found here.

 Got longer than 24 hours in Singapore?

 It might be a tiny country (19th smallest in the world), but that doesn’t mean you’ll easily get bored in Singapore.
-There’s so many things to do here that it would be very difficult to cross everything off your list during a layover.
-If you spend longer in Singapore than the 24 hours I had, here’s some things other visitors recommended to me:
+There are so many things to do here that it would be very difficult to cross everything off your list during a layover.
+If you spend longer in Singapore than the 24 hours I had, here are some things other visitors recommended to me: